Home » News » New Pentagon Policy Seeks to Reduce Military Suicide Rate

 What the Brandon Act Does

-According to a DoD press release, the Brandon Act requires all military branches to create policies and establish procedures for a service member to seek a referral for mental health “for any reason” and in “any environment,” according to the Department of Defense.
+According to a DoD press release, the Brandon Act required all military branches to create policies and establish procedures for a service member to seek a referral for mental health “for any reason” and in “any environment,” according to the Department of Defense.

 Troops also have the option to use their “local health care provider” directly and without involving their unit.